Cats with kidney stones

-Dr. Jody Lulich at the Minnesota Urolith Center (MUC) is investigating the connection between kidney stones and chronic kidney failure in cats.
+Dr. Jody Lulich at the Minnesota Urolith Center (MUC) is investigating the cause of kidney stones in cats.
 Help us solve this common, costly and devastating problem.
-We need whole, formalin-fixed kidneys of cats with nephroliths or chronic kidney disease.
+We need whole, formalin-fixed kidneys of cats with nephroliths.
 If cats have a kidney removed during therapy, succumb to their illness, or are humanely euthanized; place whole, intact kidneys (after carefully removing the outer capsule) in formalin.
-We’ll cover shipping; please email Dr. Jody Lulich at email@example.com.
+We’ll cover the cost of shipping; please email Dr. Jody Lulich.

 One of the most compassionate acts we can perform as veterinarians and cat owners is to contribute to the efforts of scientists working to cure diseases.

-Tests for these mutations are available: http://z.umn.edu/xanthinuria.
+Dr. Furrow also recently discovered genetic mutations for xanthinuria (the cause of hereditary xanthine stones) in Cavalier King Charles Spaniels, Toy Manchester Terriers, and a mixed breed dog.
+Tests for these mutations are available on the Canine Genetics Lab's testing page.
 Dachshund and Chihuahua dogs with a history of xanthine stones may be eligible for free testing.

 Contact Dr. Furrow at [email protected] for more information about either study or other genetic stone types.